machdyne/basic/README.md

 # Machdyne BASIC

-A lightweight BASIC interpreter for embedded systems.
+A lightweight BASIC implementation for embedded systems.

 ## Features